 This is because smoking involves regularly inhaling a number of different toxic substances.

 Lung cancer doesn't usually cause noticeable symptoms until it's spread through the lungs or into other parts of the body.
 This means the outlook for the condition isn't as good as many other types of cancer.

-Overall, about 1 in 3 people with the condition live for at least a year after they're diagnosed and about 1 in 10 people live at least 5 years.
+Overall, about one in three people with the condition live for at least a year after they're diagnosed and about one in 10 people live at least five years.

 Survival rates can vary widely, depending on how far the cancer has spread at the time of diagnosis.
 Early diagnosis can make a big difference.